 There are two local GSM providers.
 Both are open for most flights at the airport and sell Sim cards and economic prepay deals.
 If you miss out at the airport the only other options are Salelololga and Apia (with their limited hours).
 Make sure your phone is not locked and you know how to configure new sims for data.

 Wifi access is limited and expensive (around 12 Tala per hour).
 There is almost no free wifi sin Samoa.
 This is due in part to a very small cable connecting Samoa to the rest of the world.
-Hopefully things will improve in 2017 when a new international cable is landed.
+The new Internet cable to Samoa was commissioned in January 2018 - and big improvements are promised.

 If you are staying in fales there is no lock on your room.
 It is always a good idea to bring a lockable suitcase.
 Some people also like to keep their wallet and phone in a small packsafe that can be locked into the rafters.
 We have these for sale and hire.